Note 25. Income TaxesThe Company is a REIT pursuant to Internal Revenue Code Section 856. Qualification as a REIT depends on the

 The difference between the statutory rate of 21% and the effective income tax rate is primarily due to income attributable

-to the REIT that is offset by the dividends paid deduction.
+to the REIT that is offset by the dividends paid deduction, tax benefits associated with losses on loans contributed to the

 the financial statements.
 Additionally, it is the belief of management that the total amount of uncertain tax positions, if